dbmcclain/Lisp-Actors/README.md

 One distinction between Actors and Scheme Continuations is that Actors have the ability to morph their behavior and state with BECOME, while a Continuation typically does not.
 We take advantage of this in the Timed-Service constructed for the worker Actor, where we interpose the actual customer with a Gated unwind Actor.
 That GATE is a ONCE block that forwards only one message before turning itself into SINK.
 A response will come, either from the worker chain, or from the timeout timer.
 But only one of them will pass along to the interposed unwinding customer, and then back to the original customer.

 We can do BECOME because of the magic of _Indirection_.
 An Actor is a wrapper surrounding a behavior functional closure, and nothing more.
 We can modify that closure without altering the identity of the Actor.
 But since Scheme Continuations are direct entities, one cannot similarly mutate a Continuation.

+Another distinction between our Actors system and Scheme Continuations is that, in Scheme, a Continuation will be performed immediately.
+Whereas, in the Actors system, a Continuation Actor will only be performned if the sender successfully commits its SENDs and BECOME.